98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # ZFS-on-Root with Systemd-Boot
-This example is completed with Debian-based distros.
+This example is completed with dual-booting two Debian-based distros both with root-on-zfs.
 Specifically, Debian Buster and Bullseye both on the same zpool, as well as an ext4-based installation of Ubuntu for recovery purposes.

 Zpool name = data
 Dataset hierarchy (bold datasets have no mountpoint and are for organization purposes only):
 - **data/dpool**
-- data/dpool/buster
+- data/dpool/buster (OS)
 - data/dpool/home
 - data/dpool/home/root (mounted at /root)
 - data/dpool/opt
 - data/dpool/srv
-- data/dpool/testing (debian bullseye/testing)
+- data/dpool/testing (OS)
 - **data/dpool/usr**
   - **data/dpool/usr/lib**
     - data/dpool/usr/lib/plexmediaserver